Do carpenter ants in Quebec have wings?

 Contact us for a fast, efficient and environmentally friendly pest control service

 For over 15 years, our qualified and certified team has been the gold standard in pest control services in Quebec.
 We have the experience and knowledge to solve your problem as quickly as possible and help you avoid future infestations.

-Contact us now to request our expertise and get rid of your carpenter ant invasion for good.
+Submit your quote to an exterminator now and get rid of your carpenter ant invasion for good.